eekcoopuw/jobmon/docsource/architecture.rst

 in 2.2 as the "Bootable on a Laptop" feature.

 Each container is responsible for the routes from one external system or client.
-The containers are organized according to the load they carry, so that they scale independently:
+The containers are organized according to the load they carry, so that they can scale independently:

 +-------------------+-----------------------------------------------------+-------------------+
 | Container/Package | Description and Comments                            | Domain Objects    |